 Anchorage has hundreds of miles of trails, and none of them hibernate.
-Runners, bikers and skaters take advantage of multi-use trails in the summer months, but winter brings another breed of outdoor enthusiasts, cross-country skiers, out to play.
+Runners, bikers, and skaters take advantage of multi-use trails in the summer months, but winter brings another breed of outdoor enthusiasts, cross-country skiers, out to play.

-Where to Cross Country Ski in Alaska
+Where to Cross-Country Ski in Alaska

 Kincaid Park is the crown jewel of cross-country skiing in Anchorage.
-With 60 kilometers of trails winding through 1,400 acres of parks, it's no surprise Kincaid regularly host national cross country events and community cross-country races.
+With 60 kilometers of trails winding through 1,400 acres of park, it's no surprise Kincaid regularly host national cross country events and community cross-country races.
 The park also boasts a biathlon range for skier taking aim at the Olympic sport.

-Cross Country Ski Events in Anchorage
+Cross-Country Ski Events in Anchorage

 The Tour of Anchorage is part of the longest running series of community ski races in North America.
 Winding through the city with 50, 40 and 25 kilometer routes, it's one of the best ways to explore the trails system with the locals.